wasmfx/oopsla23-artifx/README.md

 In the future we intend to develop a robust toolchain for compiling some high-level language to Wasm extended with WasmFX instructions.

+Our patched TinyGo compiler works as follows

+1. Use the JavaScript runtime for WASI with a stub event handler.
+2. Skip the Asyncify pass on Wasm modules produced by the TinyGo.
+3. Instead, run the Perl script [tinygo/effects.pl](./tinygo/effects.pl).
+It:
+  - Replaces the runtime scheduler with a WasmFX-powered scheduler similar to the one in Section 2.5 of the paper.
+  - Replaces the runtime function `task.Pause` with the WasmFX instruction `suspend $scheduler` where `$scheduler` is the control tag for transferring control to the WasmFX-powered scheduler.
+  - Replaces the runtime function `task.start` with both the WasmFX instruction `cont.new` and runtime function `enqueue` (the latter enqueues the continuation).

 ## Reference Machine Specification